ShorelineCrypto/FuturebitMoonlander2_SoloMiner/README.md

 So far the "ALL POOL DEAD" is resolved and yield is signifcantly higher than other methods.

-## Alternative: rotate1 on solo mining one full node + 1 mining pool
+## Alternative: rotate on 1 solo mining one full node + 1 mining pool

 Alternatively, one can set up 1 mining pool + 1 solo mining full node for the ASIC to rotate every 1 minute.
  The 1 mining pool result is not as good as the 2 solo mode setup, but still rotate on mixed style can solve the "ALL POOL DEAD" problem.